20 Most Commonly Asked Interview Questions & The Perfect Answers

-This is a bit of a brazen question, but it will help clarify any reservations they might have about you (which you can then address) in addition to reaffirming why you are in fact he right person for the role.
+This is a bit of a brazen question, but it will help clarify any reservations they might have about you (which you can then address) in addition to reaffirming why you are in fact the right person for the role.

 Is there an opportunity to grow within the company?

-Try to stay away from these types of questions.
-You don’t want it to sound like you’re only concerned with career progression – you should also be excited about the job at hand!
-They want to know you’re keen to be doing the work, and that it’s not just a tactical move.
-However asking about an opportunity for growth shows that you want to stay with the company and to contribute in a meaningful way.
+However, asking about an opportunity for growth shows that you want to stay with the company and to contribute in a meaningful way.
 They want someone who’s ambitious and who won’t rest on their laurels, just make sure you convey this passion and drive the right way.